About Kelvedon Hatch Nuclear Bunker

 The Kelvedon Hatch Nuclear Bunker is an enormous Cold War-era subterranean shelter and former operations centre in Brentwood, Essex.

-It was against this terrifying backdrop that construction work began on the Kelvedon Hatch secret nuclear bunker.
+It was against this terrifying backdrop that construction work began on the Kelvedon Hatch Secret Nuclear Bunker.
 The subterranean space, just 25 miles northeast of London, was first used as an RAF ROTOR station.
 ROTOR, a project initiated by the British Government in the early 1950s, was a complex air defence radar system which sought to repel potential attacks from Soviet bombers.
 The bunker then briefly became a Regional Seat of Government (RSG), before finally being turned into Essex’s Regional Government Headquarters (RGHQ).

 In 1992, following the collapse of the Soviet bloc and the geostrategic realignment of Europe, Kelvedon Hatch nuclear bunker was decommissioned.
 The local Parish family, whose land had been requisitioned by the state in the 1950s in order to construct the site, bought the fields back from the Government.
-It has now been converted into a fascinating, privately owned museum.

 An expert guide to what to see in London.
 Includes the top ten places in London to visit, an interactive map, site guide and entry info.